Rosh HaNikra is a geologic formation near the border with Lebanon. Sea activity on white chalk rock formed the grottoes.

 Some rocks are covered with greenery, and they are very slippery.

-And this is a combo of two photos, one just as the sun set and another well after the sunset (you can even notice some stars).
-It is my latest addition to the “Day To Night” series.
+And this is a combo of two photos.
+One just as the sun reached the horizon and another well after the sunset (you can even notice some stars).
+It is my latest addition to the Day To Night.

 Have you ever visited Rosh HaNikra Grottoes?
 How was your experience?
 Tell us in the comments below.

-That’s all for today, and I’ll see you in future travels!
+That’s all for today, and I will see you in future travels!